 TGba Editor: Editing instructions preceded by “TGba Editor” are instructions to the TGba editor to modify or insert material in the TGba draft.
 As a result of adopting the changes, the TGba editor will execute the instructions rather than copy them to the TGba Draft.

+Components of the IEEE Std 802.11 architecture

+Wake-up radio (WUR) STA

+TGba editor: Insert the following in 4.3.15a:

+WUR AP supports the features of HT AP, VHT AP, or HE AP.

+WUR non-AP STA includes a PCR component, which supports the features of HT non-AP STA, VHT non-AP STA, or HE non-AP STA, and a WURx, which has the capability to receive WUR PPDU.

+The main PHY features in a WUR STA are the following:

+<Texts to be filled>

+The main MAC features in a WUR STA are the following:

+<Texts to be filled>

 TGba Editor: Instruction: change subclause 9.4.1.11 Action field as the following: